-Last Saturday, Yale College Council Academics Director David Lawrence ’15 and Morse representative Azan Virji ’17 contacted the Registrar’s Office, requesting that unofficial online transcripts be made available to students in a PDF format.
-If necessary, utilize a PDF Password Remover to Unlock a Password Protected PDF file.
+Last Saturday, Yale College Council Academics Director David Lawrence ’15 and Morse representative Azan Virji ’17 contacted the Registrar’s Office, requesting that unofficial online transcripts be made available to students in a PDF format, allowing them to easily chat with any PDF document.
+If necessary, to Unlock a Password Protected PDF file utilize a PDF Password Remover.
 The project’s goal is to create an option on the Student Information Systems website that allows undergraduates to directly download copies of their transcripts.
 Lawrence said that with the proposal still at an early stage, the Registrar’s Office is currently determining whether or not the change can be implemented.

 “There is a meeting scheduled for later this week to discuss the issue,” University Registrar Gabriel Olszewski said.
 “The decision [to not offer online transcripts] predates me, but I know it is not a technical limitation of our systems.”

 Although the initial outcome of the project remains unknown, Lawrence sai he is confident it will be implemented if the school’s system is capable of supporting the feature.

 He added that the online transcripts would be provided through the Yale SIS system, but alternative platforms are open for consideration.

 “We raised this topic with the Registrar’s Office recently and will continue to work with them towards a resolution,” Lawrence said.
 “They seemed open to this change, and they are looking into the technical feasibility.”

 Many fellowships and summer internships for Yale undergraduates require an online submission of students’ transcripts.

 In the past, this has complicated the application process as students are only allowed to mail their transcripts from the National Student Clearing House, the company which provides transcript services to Yale.